PSP-Archive/PSPRadio/PSP/Plugins/GAME_PSPTris/readme.txt

 Game types
 ----------

 Classic  - This is the classic tetris game that we all know and love :-) Color    - In this game you'll have to match 2 or more balls in the same color.
+Original - The same as Classic but with the screen rotated 90 degrees.

 Game instructions